Custom variable, created variable, UCA, User created axis

 Let's look at some examples.
 Let's assume you want to find out the number of types of technology used during a trip.

-In this case, you want to know how many respondents used one type, how many two, etc.
+In this case, you want to know how many respondents used one type, how many used two types, etc.

 To exclude the responses for the element "None of these" the best syntax to use is count ( _ , _ , _ ).
-This will just take into account the elements you want to include in the calculation.
+This will just consider the elements you want to include in the calculation.

 Using the syntax count (AxisName1) would consider all elements.